Petilia Policastro: History

-In the historic center, in front of the current façade of the Church of San Nicola Pontefice, a cemetery with rock-cut tombs, some with multiple burials, dating back to the 17th century, was revealed.
+In the historic centre, in front of the current façade of the Church of San Nicola Pontefice, a cemetery with rock-cut tombs, some with multiple burials, dating to the 17th century, was revealed.
 Other important remains, including ceramics and coins, have been found in the same excavation.
-According to Greek mythology, the city of Petelia was founded by Philoctetes, the archer famous for having killed Paris in the Trojan War.

 On the mountains near the town, there are the convent and the church of the Santa Spina.
-The church, in Baroque style, dates back to 1600 and houses a thorn from the crown of Jesus Christ, donated in 1498 by Joan of Valois, Queen of France, (wife of Louis XII), to her personal confessor, Father Dionisio Sacco, bishop of Reims.
+The church, in Baroque style, dates to 1600 and houses a thorn from the crown of Jesus Christ, donated in 1498 by Joan of Valois, Queen of France, (wife of Louis XII), to her personal confessor, Father Dionisio Sacco, bishop of Reims.
 The latter decided to take it to his monastery of origin, the Franciscan monastery of Petilia Policastro.

 The town was home to Pope Anterus during the 3rd century.

+It is the home town of Lea Garofalo, a renowned antimafia woman who was murdered by Carlo Cosco for trying to escape her N'drangheta family and cooperating with the italian authorities.